 Great Books III

-This marks the fourth year of a four-year sequence in which the great works of Western Culture are intently examined.
+This marks the second year of a four-year sequence in which the great works of Western Culture are intently examined.
 The purpose for such an endeavor rests on the assumption that history has a flow to it, that God is captain of the Story of the World, and that a solid grasp of this flow—or “Great Conversation”—is a vital part of what it means for a young man or woman to gain an education.
 Investigating the great works is, in large part, what is meant by the phrase “classical education” today.
 Continuing with examples of the most pivotal literature produced in the Modern period and beyond, students will become acquainted with some of the crucial chapters in the Great Conversation.
 The readings will be challenging and class discussions will be designed to aid in understanding essential segments of the texts.
 There will also be an emphasis on learning to write essays according the models used by the Greeks and Romans.
 Students are advised to purchase the recommended versions of the texts we will be studying.

 Writing the Essay